fransilvion/ESC_RNA_seq/analysis_of_public_data/GSE75748/GSE75748_data_analysis.md

 Our primary goal here is to analyze bulk\_time\_course data (each stage with the next stage, step-by-step).

-Deleting low-expressed genes (CPM &gt; 3).
+Deleting low-expressed genes.
 We don't want to filter out a gene that is highly expressed in one group, but lowly expressed in another, because that gene may be biologically interesting!
-So, we identify the smallest number of samples that could be part of one group (3), and make sure we don't remove genes that are expressed in more than that number:
+So, we identify the smallest number of samples that could be part of one group (3), and make sure we don't remove genes that are expressed in more than that number.

+Usually one will filter genes with 10-15 read counts.
+We have 12e6 as a lowest library size.
+10 reads in such library size will be: 10/12e6 \*1e6 = 0.83.
+It is aproximately 1 cpm (the filtering is to this threshold).

 ``` r
 #first let's create a edgeR DGElist object